hydrodynamicstability/statquotes/README.md

 ## Statistical inferences

+- "Notions of significance tests, confidence intervals, posterior intervals and all the formal apparatus of inference are valuable tools to be used as guides, but not in a mechanical way; they indicate the uncertainty that would apply under somewhat idealized, maybe very idealized, conditions and as such are often lower bounds to real uncertainty."

+  - Sir David R. Cox (2001)

+  - Comment on L. Breiman, Statistical modeling: the two cultures. *Statistical Science*, 16: 199-231.

 - "At the risk of the obvious, inferences to imaginary populations are also imaginary."

   - Richard A. Berk & David A. Freedman (2003)